 Harper is one of them.
 She reports to her doctor for her annual medical exam and has her teeth cleaned every six months.
 She even knows to get her timing belt replaced every 6000 miles!
-But her hearing test normally gets neglected.
+But her hearing aid discovery test normally gets neglected.

 Hearing assessments are essential for a wide variety of reasons, early detection of hearing loss being one of the most essential.
 Harper’s ears and hearing will remain as healthy as possible if she determines how often to get her hearing checked.